Homo Ludens. Programmer.

 Software Engineering since 2013, mostly coding Ruby.
 Database enthusiast.
 Intense experiences in Apache Kafka, Neo4j and MySQL.

 In his several years as a Software Engineer, Ken found his passion in managing massive and complex production applications that solve real problems in the world and make our society better.

-He loves writing and editing, as well as reading and lisening.
+He loves writing and editing, as well as reading a variety of books not only from Technology but also from Social Sciences, Neuroscience, and History.
 He sees the beauty of editorialship in elminationg redundancy in sentences and focusing on essential concepts, namely Japanese poems.

-This website is built with Gatsby.js.
+This website is built in June 2022.
 Hosted with Netlify.
 For visualising network, vis/vis-network library is utilized.
 The original dataset was downloaded from Stanford Network Analysis Project (SNAP), especially from this dataset.
 For exploring and analysing network datasets, Neo4j is used.

-The original dataset was parsed and serialized with Python scripts, then uploaded to the Neo4j database.
-In order to detect triangles, Neo4j Graph Data Science library is used.
-In particular, "Triangle Count" algorithm is used during preprocessing the dataset.
+The original dataset was parsed with Python scripts then uploaded to Neo4j.
+Neo4j Graph Data Science library is used to detect triangles, in particular, "Triangle Count" algorithm.

 Tunable FPS, Multiple patterns available.
 Each cells have a concept of 'life' - which means that cells living longer life have different colors than others.
 Blue-like colors mean cells are young, and Red-like colors mean cells are old.